John H. Conklin 12/20/2022

 James E. Mandigo

 James E. Mandigo, 31, of Canton and Vermont, died on October 14, 2022, at Canton Potsdam Hospital.
 Services will be private.
+There will be a graveside service on May 22, 2024 at 11:30 am at the Cook’s Corner Cemetery in Pierrepont.
 James is survived by his wife, Kelly, his sons, Tyron Mandigo and Braiden, his mother Ellen Mandigo of Vermont, a brother, Michael Mandigo, of Vermont, sisters, Amanda Mandigo and Dale Ashlaw of Canton, Angel Blevins of Vermont, best friend Timothy Marckres of Vermont, Gabriel and Noah Marckres, several nieces and nephews.
 James was born on October 10,1991 in Ogdensburg to Ellen Dissotell Mandigo and the late Gary Mandigo.
 He married Kelly Sanford on February 3, 2009 in Vermont.
 He was the owner of Mandigo Inc. contractors out of Vermont and was a home health aide for Committed of Canton.
 James loved spending time with his family and enjoyed working on cars, building things, playing video games and helping others.
 In lieu of flowers, contributions can be made to Autism Speaks or the American Lung Association.

 John M. Fuller 07/14/2022